marinstrba/algorithmization/README.md

 # Algorithmization Repository 🚀

-Welcome to my L Repository!
-Here, I dive into the world of algorithmic challenges, showcasing my solutions to various problem.
+Welcome to my algorithmization Repository!
+Here i tackle most frequent algorithmization problems from leetcode.

 ## Repository Structure 🏗️

 bash

 /algorithmization
-├── easy
+├── Array
 │ ├── problem_1
 │ │ ├── solution.java
 │ │ └── README.md
-├── medium
+├── Matrix
 │ ├── problem_1
 │ │ ├── solution.java
 │ │ └── README.md
+├── String
+│ ├── problem_1
+│ │ ├── solution.java
+│ │ └── README.md
+├── Linked List
+│ ├── problem_1
+│ │ ├── solution.java
+│ │ └── README.md
+├── Tree
+│ ├── problem_1
+│ │ ├── solution.java
+│ │ └── README.md
+├── Graph
+│ ├── problem_1
+│ │ ├── solution.java
+│ │ └── README.md
-└── hard
+└── Others
 ├── problem_1
 │ ├── solution.java
 │ └── README.md

 ## How to Navigate 🧭

-    By Difficulty: Folders are categorized as easy, medium, and hard.
-    By Language: Check the file extension; .py for Python and .js for JavaScript.
+By Data Structure: Each major folder (Array, Matrix, etc.) corresponds to a specific data structure.
+Dive into the one you're interested in!
-    By Problem: Each folder within the difficulty category is named after a problem.
+By Problem: Each sub-folder within the main category is dedicated to a particular problem, complete with its own solution and README for context and explanations.